Meet El Ekeko: The Charming Deity Bringing Blessings

 Cultural Background of the Ekeko

-The Ekeko is an important part of the cultural heritage of Peru and also Bolivia, and he is revered by many people in these countries.
+Meet de Ekeko in Cusco.
+He is an important part of the cultural heritage of Peru and also Bolivia, revered by many people in these countries.
 In fact, there is even an annual festival dedicated to the Ekeko, known as the Alasita Festival, which takes place in La Paz, Bolivia, and other cities throughout the region.
 During the Alasita Festival, people gather to buy miniature versions of the Ekeko and other good luck charms, such as miniature houses, cars, and money.
 Other miniature packages include basic need articles, household items, or diplomas.

 The symbolism of the Ekeko